 Please do not send official transcripts.
 For domestic applicants: upload a PDF copy of your unofficial transcripts (preferably with evidence of degree conferral) to your online application.
 Official transcripts for all college-level work will be required if admitted.
 For international applicants: upload unoffical transcripts to your online application.
 If your academic records do not include official evidence of the award of your degree, you should also submit copies of additional documents that verify degree conferral (degree certificate or diploma).

 Q: What is latest date I can take the GRE and still be considered for admission?

 In order for your scores to arrive by the application deadline, the Goldman School recommends that you take the GRE by no later than early November (i.e. November 9, 2018).
 The application and all supplemental materials (including GRE scores) are due by the application deadline.
 We can not guarantee that your application will be considered for admission if your scores are received after the deadline.

 Q: I did not list the correct department code.
 What should I do?

 As long as you listed the correct institution code for Berkeley (4833), the Goldman School will be able to retrieve your scores.

 Q: I submitted my application and on the “status” page it reads that my GRE scores have not arrived.
 I ordered my scores a while ago, should I be concerned?

 It can take approximately 2.5 weeks for Berkeley to receive GRE scores.
-You can check the GRE status on your application by using the login you created for your online graduate application.
-If more than 2.5 weeks have passed since you have submitted your GRE scores and they are not showing up as received, please feel free to contact us at firstname.lastname@example.org and we can check for your scores manually.
+You may check the status of your scores via your application status page.
+If more than 2.5 weeks have passed since you have submitted your GRE scores and they are not showing up as received, please feel free to contact us at email@example.com and we can check for your scores manually.
 Be sure that ETS sent your scores to the correct institution (Berkeley’s institution code is 4833).